EMS Sustainable Meetings Policy

 3. Organisation and Arrangement of services

-For all goods produced for the meeting the most environmentally-appropriate, locally produced option available at reasonable prices is to be used.
+- For all goods produced for the meeting the most environmentally-appropriate, locally produced option available at reasonable prices is to be used; vegetarian and vegan food should be the norm.